kontist/kontist.github.io/SDK.markdown

   deviceId,
   id, // ID of the device challenge
   {
-    signature: "..." // The hex-encoded signature for the `stringToSign` }
+    signature: "..." // The hex-encoded signature (ECDSA with SHA256) for the `stringToSign` }
 );
 ```